syedroshaan321/fall-2018-mmp100--project-2--js-and-p5/README.md

 6. Issue your pull request before the deadline.
 See below.

 ## Submission
-Submit this project by issuing a pull request to the original repo *by 4:40 PM on Saturday, 27 October 2018*.
+Submit this project by issuing a pull request to the original repo *by 4:40 PM on Saturday, 3 November 2018*.
 Also note, per the syllabus, **no** late work will be accepted, and this project may **only** be submitted via GitHub.